Pentazocine and Naloxone

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience nausea, vomiting, fatigue, sweating a lot, diarrhea, headache, or lack of appetite.
-Have patient report immediately to prescriber severe dizziness, passing out, difficulty breathing, slow breathing, shallow breathing, illogical thinking, severe constipation, loss of strength and energy, hallucinations, seizures, tachycardia, vision changes, difficult urination, mood changes, chills, pharyngitis, or burning or numbness feeling (HCAHPS).
+• Patient may experience nausea, vomiting, sweating a lot, diarrhea, dry mouth, abdominal pain, or lack of appetite.
+Have patient report immediately to prescriber signs of serotonin syndrome (dizziness, severe headache, agitation, hallucinations, tachycardia, abnormal heartbeat, flushing, tremors, sweating a lot, change in balance, severe nausea, or severe diarrhea), signs of adrenal gland problems (severe nausea, vomiting, severe dizziness, passing out, muscle weakness, severe fatigue, mood changes, lack of appetite, or weight loss), sexual dysfunction (males), amenorrhea, decreased libido, infertility, severe headache, severe dizziness, passing out, difficulty breathing, slow breathing, shallow breathing, severe fatigue, confusion, severe constipation, severe loss of strength and energy, hallucinations, seizures, angina, tachycardia, vision changes, difficult urination, mood changes, chills, pharyngitis, or burning or numbness feeling (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.